moltenform/scite-files/files/api_files.md

 * Flagship

     * to enable highlighting and folding, open `SciTEGlobal.properties`, look for `imports.exclude=`, delete `flagship`, then save and restart SciTE

-* Flash (ActionScript)

-    * highlighting and folding is already enabled by default

 * Forth